Open Campus - 18 Weeks

 Identity-Specific Considerations

-- Accessibility: Copenhagen and Sydney lead with excellent public infrastructure—step-free access, accessible public transit, and strong disability rights enforcement.
-Milan, Buenos Aires, Cape Town, Santiago, Singapore, and Seoul offer accessible public transportation and facilities in newer or modernized areas, though historic or rural zones may present challenges.
-Athens, Kyoto, Monteverde, and Yucatán have uneven infrastructure.
-While some tourist sites and transit systems have accommodations, older architecture and terrain (especially in Monteverde and Yucatán) can limit mobility.
+- Accessibility: Copenhagen and Sydney lead with excellent public infrastructure—step-free access, accessible public transit, and strong disability-rights enforcement.
+Milan, Buenos Aires, Cape Town, Santiago, Singapore, Seoul, and Shanghai offer accessible public transportation and facilities in newer or modernized areas, though historic districts and older infrastructure can pose challenges.
+Athens, Kyoto, Monteverde, and Yucatán have more uneven accessibility.
+While some tourist sites and transit systems provide accommodations, older architecture and difficult terrain—especially in Monteverde and Yucatán—can limit mobility.

 - LGBTQ+: Copenhagen, Sydney, Milan, Buenos Aires, Cape Town, and Berlin (if referenced) offer legal protections, pride celebrations, and visible LGBTQ+ communities.
-Santiago, Athens, Seoul, and Kyoto have growing LGBTQ+ visibility and support networks, though legal protections or social acceptance may still lag.
-Singapore and Yucatán have more conservative legal frameworks.
-While some acceptance is growing—especially among younger populations—legal recognition and public expression can be restricted.
+Santiago, Athens, Seoul, Kyoto, and Shanghai have growing LGBTQ+ visibility and informal support networks, though legal protections and public acceptance remain limited.
+Singapore and Yucatán operate under more conservative legal frameworks; while social acceptance is increasing—particularly among younger generations—legal recognition and public expression may be restricted.

-- Religion: Singapore, Cape Town, Sydney, Buenos Aires – Broad religious diversity with freedom of worship and public celebration of multiple faiths.
-Copenhagen, Milan, Santiago, Yucatán – Predominantly Christian traditions with increasing visibility of other faiths through immigration and globalization.
-Athens, Kyoto, Seoul, Monteverde – Strong dominant religious traditions (Orthodox Christianity, Buddhism/Shinto, Christianity), with smaller minority faiths present but less prominent.
+- Religion: Singapore, Cape Town, Sydney, Buenos Aires, and Shanghai display broad religious diversity, with freedom of worship and visible practice of multiple faiths.
+Copenhagen, Milan, Santiago, and Yucatán retain predominantly Christian traditions alongside growing religious diversity due to immigration.
+Athens, Kyoto, Seoul, and Monteverde have strong dominant religious traditions (Orthodox Christianity; Buddhism/Shinto; Christianity), with smaller minority faiths present but less prominent.

-- Singapore, Cape Town, Sydney – Multiracial societies with visible ethnic diversity and formal inclusion policies.
-Copenhagen, Milan, Buenos Aires, Santiago – Growing immigrant and ethnic minority populations; diversity varies by neighborhood and region.
-Athens, Kyoto, Seoul, Monteverde, Yucatán – Predominantly homogeneous populations, though international tourism and student mobility are contributing to slow change.
+- Race & Ethnicity: Singapore, Cape Town, Sydney, and Shanghai are highly diverse, with visible ethnic variation and long histories of internal or international migration.
+Copenhagen, Milan, Buenos Aires, and Santiago have growing immigrant and ethnic minority populations, though diversity varies by neighborhood and region.
+Athens, Kyoto, Seoul, Monteverde, and Yucatán remain more homogeneous, though tourism, education, and global mobility are gradually increasing diversity.

-- Copenhagen, Sydney – Strong gender rights policies, equitable representation, and widespread societal support.
-Milan, Singapore, Buenos Aires, Cape Town, Santiago – Visible progress in education and workforce participation, with ongoing advocacy for parity in leadership and pay.
-Athens, Seoul, Kyoto, Monteverde, Yucatán – Traditional norms still influence daily life, though younger generations and academic communities are pushing for change.
+- Gender: Copenhagen and Sydney demonstrate strong gender-equality policies, broad social support, and higher representation in leadership.
+Milan, Singapore, Shanghai, Buenos Aires, Cape Town, and Santiago show steady progress in education and workforce participation, alongside ongoing advocacy for pay equity and leadership parity.
+Athens, Seoul, Kyoto, Monteverde, and Yucatán continue to be influenced by traditional gender norms, though younger generations and academic or urban communities are driving change.

 Visa Requirements